Timmmm/autorebase/README.md

 2. Create a temporary work tree inside `.git/autorebase` (this is currently never deleted but you can do it manually with `git worktree remove autorebase_worktree`).
 3. Get the list of branches that have no upstream, and aren't checked out.
 4. For each branch:
-   a) Try to rebase it onto `master`.
+  1. Try to rebase it onto `master`.
-   b) If that fails due to conflicts, abort and try again for the previous commit.
+  2. If that fails due to conflicts, abort and try again for the previous commit.
-   c) Keep retrying until we get to not rebasing at all.
+  3. Keep retrying until we get to not rebasing at all.
-   d) If we didn't manage to rebase all the way to `master`, then mark the branch as "stuck" so it isn't attempted in future.
+  4. If we didn't manage to rebase all the way to `master`, then mark the branch as "stuck" so it isn't attempted in future.
 To "unstick" it, rebase manually or add more commits to the branch.

 Full usage is: